 Arises out of tortious or statutorily prohibited business activity, such as unfair competition, tortious interference, misrepresentation or fraud; or

-Concerns a surety bond, or arises under any type of commercial insurance policy purchased by a business organization, including an action involving coverage, bad faith, or a third-party indemnity claim against an insurer.
+Arises from any dispute between a business organization and an insurer under a commercial insurance policy, including an action by either the business or the insurer related to coverage or bad faith.

 Ineligible Case Types.
+A case that seeks only monetary relief in an amount less than $300,000 is not eligible for the commercial court.
 The following case types are generally not commercial cases unless business issues predominate:

 Evictions;